-- (1) Typical values of the maximum heat-transfer coefficient measured by different researchers^[65,67,77] lie between 2.0 and 3.0 kW m-2 K-1 at the burnout temperature of \sim 500 °C to 700 °C. - (2) Within the desired surface temperature range of 900 °C to 1200 °C for spray cooling, the surface temperature of the strand has little impact on the spray heat-transfer coefficient.
-This relative lack of dependence clearly indicates that the heat-transfer mechanism is dominated by the convective heat transport occurring between the surface of the casting and a stable film of steam adhering to it (film boiling). - (3) Within the film boiling regime, the spray heat-transfer coefficient has a strong correlation with the water flow rate, as represented by the following empirical relationship:^[67]
+1. Typical values of maximum heat transfer coefficient measured by different researchers^[63, 65, 75] lie between 2.0-3.0 kWm-2K-1 at the burnout temperature of ~500-700 °C.

-$$h{\rm spray} = A W^c \qquad [2]$$
+- 2. Within the desired surface temperature range of 900-1200 °C for spray cooling, the surface temperature of the strand has little impact on the spray heat transfer coefficient.
+This relative lack of dependence clearly indicates that the heat transfer mechanism is dominated by the convective heat transport occurring between the surface of the casting and a stable film of steam adhering to it (film boiling). - 3.
+Within the film boiling regime, the spray heat transfer coefficient has a strong correlation with the water flow rate, as represented by the following empirical relationship^[65]:

-where h{spray} is the spray heat-transfer coefficient (in W m-2 K-1), A and c are fitting parameters, and W is the water flow rate (in L m-2 s-1).
-Typically, A is 0.45 to 0.75, and c is 0.5 to 1.0.^[48]
+$$h{spray} = A\dot{W}^c \tag{1}$$

-(4) Increasing the discharge velocity of the spray droplets increases their momentum to break through the vapor layer, which suppresses stable film boiling, and thus increases the heat-transfer rate.^[65]
+where h{spray} is the spray heat transfer coefficient (in Wm-2K-1), A and c are fitting parameters, and \dot{W} is the water flow rate (in lm-2s-1).
+Typically, A is 0.45 to 0.75, and c is 0.5-1.0^[47].

-- (5) The Leidenfrost temperature is ~ 1000 °C and increases sharply with increasing water flow rate, for the same reason. - (6) Increasing the temperature of the spray water has little influence on the heat-transfer coefficient, although one correlation shows a slight decrease.^[67] - (7) The spray nozzle orientation has a small but important effect on the heat-transfer coefficient.^[65] Specifically, upward spraying is 15 pct less than downward spraying.
-The heat-transfer coefficient decreases greatly with distance from the impingement point.
+- 4. Increasing the discharge velocity of the spray droplets increases their momentum to break through the vapor layer, which suppresses stable film boiling, and thus increases the heat transfer rate^[63]. - 5.
+The Leidenfrost temperature is ~1000 °C and increases sharply with increasing water flow rate, for the same reason. - 6.
+Increasing the temperature of the spray water has little influence on the heat transfer coefficient, although one correlation shows a slight decrease^[65]. - 7.
+The spray nozzle orientation has a small but important effect on the heat transfer coefficient^[63].
+Specifically, upward spraying is 15% less than downward spraying.
+Heat transfer coefficient decreases greatly with distance from the impingement point.
 As spray nozzles are oriented perpendicular to the strand surface, this decrease is roughly symmetrical.

-From the secondary cooling studies conducted for DC casting of aluminum alloys, the following observations can be made.
+From the secondary cooling studies conducted for D.C. casting of aluminum alloys, the following observations can be made: